Human signals

 Atlantic capacity

-Building useful AI capacity from Halifax outward: students, collaborators, public institutions, and industry.Current
+Building useful AI capacity in Atlanctic Canada, for students, collaborators, public institutions, and industry.Current

 Roles and affiliations